Spring-SpringBoard/SpringBoard-Core/README.md

 ## Installing

+The automated downloader is currently in alpha testing, and the recommendation is to follow the manual installation steps: https://springboard-core.readthedocs.io/en/latest/installing.html#manual-setup

 The simplest way to download and install SpringBoard is use one of the packaged builds:
 - [Windows build](http://spring-launcher.ams3.digitaloceanspaces.com/Spring-SpringBoard/SpringBoard-Core/SpringBoard%201.1013.0.exe)
 - [Linux build ](http://spring-launcher.ams3.digitaloceanspaces.com/Spring-SpringBoard/SpringBoard-Core/SpringBoard%201.1013.0.AppImage)

 See [detailed instructions](http://springboard-core.readthedocs.io/en/latest/installing.html)

-The automated downloader is currently broken, and the recommendation is to follow the manual installation steps: https://springboard-core.readthedocs.io/en/latest/installing.html#manual-setup

 ### Game-specific modules
 This is the core module, you may still want to get additional game-specific modules if you're making a scenario.